 Wide Receiver vs. Cornerback Matchup Analysis: Week 2

-Below is a chart detailing each wide receiver versus cornerback matchup for Week 2, target rates, cornerback yards per target and reception, catch rate allowed and yards per target allowed.
-The most important column is the last one (+/-), which indicates whether the matchup is an upgrade or downgrade for the receiver (N indicates a neutral matchup).
+Below is a chart detailing each wide receiver versus cornerback matchup for Week 2, target rates, cornerback yards per target and reception, catch rate allowed, yards, and fantasy points per target allowed.
+Keep in mind, the data is only a week's worth, however, we have an idea of which secondaries to target and will also use our own knowledge of how good or bad the cornerbacks are.
+The two most important columns are fantasy points per target and the last one (+/-), which indicates whether the matchup is an upgrade or downgrade for the receiver (N indicates a neutral matchup).

 After the chart, I also provide key notes such as veteran receivers that will square off against rookies, how a wide receiver matchup might affect the team's tight end, etc. There are some key injuries to watch throughout the rest of the week and this chart will be updated to reflect breaking news.

 Note: An asterisk (*) will indicate WR or CB plays outside in two-wide sets.
 A double asterisk (**) indicates a rookie receiver to potentially take advantage of.
 N' in the Upgrade/Downgrade (+/-) column indicates a neutral matchup.
 Click the header to sort.
 Outside of shadow situations, LWRs and RWRs generally match up with both outside cornerbacks over the course of a game, as almost every wide receiver moves around the offensive formation to varying degrees, and almost every defense plays zone coverage on at least half of its snaps.